-- required to protect the human rights of any occupants, but in practice it will only rarely interfere with urgent works.
-There may be cases, however, where it would have a bearing on urgent works to buildings in partial occupation. - 130.
-The provisions would make no changes to the nature of the works that can be undertaken, but would require the service of a notice of urgent works on both the owner and the occupier if a building is in residential use.
+- 130. The provisions would make no changes to the nature of the works that can be undertaken, but would require the service of a notice of urgent works on both the owner and the occupier if a building is in residential use.
 They will also make important changes to the existing measures governing the recovery of costs for urgent works. - 131.
 If the Welsh Ministers deliver a determination on the costs recoverable for urgent works, there is currently no mechanism for further appeal.
 To remedy this, the provisions will allow either the building's owner or the LPA to appeal to the county court within 28 days of the determination. - 132.
-Since there have been instances in which months, if not years, have passed before LPAs have been able to recover costs arising from urgent works, the Bill also enables LPAs to charge interest from the time any notice requiring the payment of expenses becomes operative (following the determination of any appeals that may be lodged) until they recover any expenses and interest accrued. - 133.
+There have been instances in which months, if not years, have passed before LPAs have been able to recover costs arising from urgent works.
+The Bill will therefore enable LPAs to charge interest at a rate to be set by order of the Welsh Ministers from the time any notice requiring the payment of expenses becomes operative (following the determination of any appeals that may be lodged) until they recover any expenses and interest accrued. - 133.
 The most important change that the Bill is making to facilitate the recovery of expenses from urgent works is establishing them as a charge upon the land.
 This legal charge is a local land charge, taking effect as soon as the payment notice becomes operative and remaining in effect until the debt and any accrued interest is paid. - 134.
 To enable LPAs to enforce these charges, the Bill gives them powers of sale and lease, of accepting the surrender of leases and of appointing a receiver just as if they were a mortgagee of the property by deed. - 135.
 These provisions apply equally to the Welsh Ministers, but it is expected that they will rarely, if ever, use their extended powers to undertake urgent works or recover costs. - 136.
 The introduction of the local land charge and the accompanying enforcement powers should help to reduce the financial risk of urgent works for LPAs.
 It is hoped that this will encourage LPAs to make greater use of this important means to halt the continuing decay of many of the listed buildings in Wales that are most at risk. - 137.
 In spite of the changes that the Bill will make, urgent works, by their very nature, can only ever be a part of the solution to the complex problem of a neglected listed building.
 If a building at risk is to be rescued, it must be brought back into active use with a function that will give it a viable future something that legislation and guidance alone can never achieve. - 138.
 The Welsh Government is committed to working across the historic environment sector to arrest the decay of historic buildings at risk.
 An all-